 Total miles – 1732.6

 We woke, ate the last of our food (half of Belvita biscuits each), packed, and headed for town.
 We moved quickly and made it to the highway by 9:00.
 Since we were all very hungry our first thought was to get to town and food.
 We started hitching.
 Most of the cars were people on vacation, campers, motor homes, and trucks pulling trailers.
 Not much hope there, but we tried anyways.
-Not long a SUV driven by an older gentleman stopped.
-We loaded our packs in and hopped in.
+After a short time a SUV driven by an older gentleman stopped.
+We loaded our packs and hopped in.
 Glen lives in Dubois and he wanted to give us a tour of all the sites on the way to town.
 He drove us out to Brooks Lake, the campgrounds, fishing holes.
 Then he wanted to show us his house and the town.
 All we wanted to do was to get to town for food but Glen wanted to make sure we got a tour of the area.
 Of course we let him.
 He was enjoying himself and we did not want to hurt his feelings.
 By the time we reached town, our stomachs were grumbling loudly.
 We got him to stop at the Post Office so we can pick up our resupply boxes.
 He offered to let us stay at his home for the night, but we told him that we would like a motel and be close to the stores and restaurants.
 He was dropped off in the middle of town.
 The Black Bear Inn is where we got a room.
 Next we headed to the grocery store for food, which we got fried chicken, and hot crescent breakfast sandwiches.
 We sorted our box by the river of the motel as we waited our room to be cleaned, then came showers and laundry.
 We took Mama Raven to a cafe for her birthday dinner and then had Marie Callender mini pies from he grocery store for dessert.

 This day we took care of many tasks that have been backing up.
 We ordered new rain coats for Mama Raven and Bling.
 There old ones are leaking water.
 We got our permit for Yellowstone National Park.
 This took time to plan out.
 We could hike straight to Old Faithful in 5 days, but are required to stay in specific campsites.
 That means that we will not get into Old Faithful until the 6th day.
 This required to purchase an extra days food.
 Also, we purchased a can of bear spray because from here on out till Canada, we are officially in Grizzly bear country.
 Papa Raven epoxied hiking poles to repair them.
 Bills back home had to be paid and plumbing problems had to be resolved for the women staying at our house in San Diego.
 Blogs and photographs were worked on.
 Most importantly, we ate a lot more food.
 More fried chicken, chips and dips, dough nuts, coconut cream pie, sandwiches and drinks.
 The Cowboy Cafe here in Dubois had great food.
 Liz, who owns the Black Bear Inn, makes s’mores every night for her guests.
 She had learned that Mama Ravens birthday was yesterday so she had a Hoho with a candle in it for her.
 It had been good and productive rest.
 We will be heading back to the trail tomorrow morning, Liz is taking us back up.